Topics in Political Economy

 - Semester/Term Taught: Michaelmas + Hilary Terms

-- Contact Hours: 44 hours of lectures (two 50 minute lectures per week) plus one tutorial per week.
+- Contact Hours: 44 hours of lectures (two 50 minute lectures per week) and a set of tutorials (50 minutes).

 - Module Personnel: Lecturers - Professor Nicola Mastrorocco